ordinaryrat/PythonVideoEditor/README.md

 You can have video editing effects as well like you can have motion/color change.
 You can put in custom functions for effects which allow for any operations related to position/color/opacity.

 I have very little experience with creating documentation and I am not expecting anyone to see this besides maybe a friend, apologies for brevity.
+This is very limited in general for video production (due to no visibility/ui and slowness) with only specific use cases likely due to its custom resolution/frame rate and mathematical based animations.

 Also importantly, most audio features are lacking.
 You can only set the global audio for the entire video.